 Contemporary Notables of the name Gayman (post 1700) +

-- Elesha Gayman, American Democrat politician, Delegate to Democratic National Convention from Iowa, 2004
+- Elesha Gayman, American Democratic Party politician, Delegate to Democratic National Convention from Iowa, 2004

-- Benjamin F. Gayman, American Democrat politician, Member of Ohio State House of Representatives from Franklin County; Elected 1897; Candidate for U.S. Representative from Ohio 12th District, 1908
+- Benjamin F. Gayman, American Democratic Party politician, Member of Ohio State House of Representatives from Franklin County; Elected 1897; Candidate for U.S. Representative from Ohio 12th District, 1908

 Related Stories +